confluentinc/cp-ansible/VARIABLES.md

 ### ssl_keystore_filepath

 Full path to host specific keystore on ansible control node.
 Used with ssl_provided_keystore_and_truststore: true.
-May set per host, or use inventory_hostname variable eg "/tmp/certs/{{inventory_hostname}}-keystore.jks"
+May set per host, or use ansible_host variable eg "/tmp/certs/{{ansible_host}}-keystore.jks"

 Default:  ""